stonemjs/docs/src/docs/architecture/providers.md

 title: Service Providers
 ---

-In Stone.js, **Service Providers** are the official mechanism for plugging functionality into the **initialization dimension** — the moment when the system constructs its internal execution context and binds all core services before handling any request, command, or event.
+In Stone.js, **Service Providers** are the official mechanism for plugging functionality into the **initialization dimension**, the moment when the system constructs its internal execution context and binds all core services before handling any request, command, or event.

-They are not the only extension point in Stone.js — but they are the main one for **initialization**.
+They are not the only extension point in Stone.js, but they are the main one for **initialization**.
 Other dimensions (like **setup** and **integration**) have their own mechanisms.
 The service provider belongs solely to the phase where the application is “coming to life.”

 A **service provider** is a specialized module that can: